-I am working on the system detectors YOLO (Redmon et al. 2014) to train detection models on ants, weevils, spiders and seeds.
-This method allow to know the identity and number of agents that are present on an digital images (Figure 2 & 3).
-With Paul Tresson, William Puech and Philippe Tixier, we begin to work on the combination of sentinel prey experiments with the develoment of an event detection model to study trophic an non-trophic interactions in agrosystems.
+Next I started to work on with Convolutional Neural Networks (CNN) such as the system detector YOLO (Redmon et al. 2014) to train detection models on ants, weevils, spiders and seeds in controlled conditions.
+This method allow to know the identity and number of agents that are present on an digital images (Figures 2 & 3).

 Figure 2.
 Detection of Cosmopolites sordidus using YOLOv3.